simonerigoni/timesheet/README.md

 ## Introduction

 Timesheet management Django application.
-The idea is to a have a single app to manage the working hours, plan vacations and keep track of the paycheks.
-The motivation for this project came from tha fact I just wanted to get rid of a bunch of Excel spreadsheets I was  using to do this tasks
+The idea is to a have a single app to manage the working hours, plan vacations and keep track of the paychecks.
+The motivation for this project came from tha fact that I just wanted to get rid of a bunch of Excel spreadsheets I was using to do this tasks

-The current configuration is suited for my needs regarding the types of working hours are provided by the Italian legislation e.g. [CIGO](https://it.wikipedia.org/wiki/Cassa_integrazione_guadagni), PAR, [Vacation](https://it.wikipedia.org/wiki/Ferie) ecc.
+The current configuration is suited for my needs regarding the types of working hours provided by the Italian legislation e.g. [CIGO](https://it.wikipedia.org/wiki/Cassa_integrazione_guadagni), PAR, [Vacation](https://it.wikipedia.org/wiki/Ferie) ecc.

 Day Types:
 * Working Day - WOD